Oba (ruler): The Oba's crown

 The bead-embroidered crown with beaded veil, foremost attribute of the Oba, symbolizes the aspirations of a civilization at the highest level of authority.
 In his seminal article on the topic, Robert F. Thompson writes, "The crown incarnates the intuition of royal ancestral force, the revelation of great moral insight in the person of the king, and the glitter of aesthetic experiences."

+Items of office

+The following items or accessories of office often accompany the position of Obaship in Yorubaland.